The Weak Form of Malle's Conjecture and Solvable Groups: Introduction

-Unfortunately, the conjecture is not true in this form, as Kl\"uners \cite{kluners1} provided a counter-example for $G=C_3\wr C_2\subset S_6$ for which $b(K,G)$ is too small.
-There have been proposed corrections for $b(K,G)$ by T\"urkelli \cite{turkelli1}, but the $1/a(G)$ exponent is still widely believed to be correct.
-This leads to the weak form of Malle's conjecture:
+\item{$C_2\wr H$ for certain groups $H$ by Kl\"uners \cite{kluners2012}.} \end{itemize} The author is also aware of upcoming results for $D_4\subset S_8$ \cite{shankar-varma2019} and a large family of imprimitive groups (including many wreath products of the form $T\wr B$ for $T$ abelian or $S_3$) \cite{lemke-oliver-jwang-wood2019}.
+Similar results are known when the extensions $L/K$ are ordered by other invariants, for example Wood \cite{wood2009} proves the analogous results for abelian groups ordered by conductor.
+The constant $c(K,G)$, while known to be positive in all of the above cases, is known explicitly in far fewer cases, such as for abelian extensions over $\Q$ by M\"aki \cite{maki1985} and cyclic quartic extensions over general $K$ by Cohen-Diaz y Diaz-Olivier \cite{cohen-diaz-y-diaz-olivier2005}.

-where we say $f(X)\gg g(X)$ if $\infty \ge \limsup_{X\rightarrow\infty}f(X)/g(X)>0$.
-This has been proven in more cases, notably by Kl\"uners-Malle \cite{kluners-malle1} for $G$ any nilpotent group in its regular representation $G\subset S_{\#G}$.
-Kl\"uners-Malle also proved the upper bound for $\ell$-groups in any representation, and all of their results remain true if we restrict to fields unramified away from a finite set $S$ of places.
-Additionally, for $D_{p}$ the dihedral group of order $2p$ for a prime $p$ Kl\"uners proved the lower bound and the upper bound conditional on Cohen-Lenstra heuristics \cite{kluners2}.
-There are no known counterexamples to the weak form of Malle's conjecture.
+Unfortunately, the conjecture is not true in this form, as Kl\"uners \cite{kluners2005} provided a counter-example for $G=C_3\wr C_2\subset S_6$ for which $b(K,G)$ is too small.
+There have been proposed corrections for $b(K,G)$ by T\"urkelli \cite{turkelli2015}, but the $1/a(G)$ exponent is still widely believed to be correct.
+This leads to the weak form of Malle's conjecture, which will be the major focus of study of this paper: \begin{conjecture}[weak form of Malle's conjecture] For any $\epsilon >0$,